 Hey, presentation makers :).
 I’m starting the series of answering your questions, about various PowerPoint and presentation issues – from design tips to “where to catch inspiration” challenges.

-The first question I’ve got here is about the tricky combination – Creativity and Time: How to be creative and at the same time not to put a lot of effort in it?
+The first question I’ve got here is about the tricky combination – Creativity and Time: How to be creative and at the same time not put a lot of effort into it?

 My two quick suggestions would be:

 We are all creative, just remember your childhood when you used to draw.
 To get some scientific reasons why drawing has escaped from our lives, check the book by Dan Roam On the Back of the Napkin.

 The same principle (about being creative by drawing first) applies also when you are preparing PowerPoint slides.
 You just need to forget the Office software and its all features for a while.

 Firstly sketch your presentation on a paper, draw a structure, draft slides manually before moving to a computer and see how your mind thinks more freely without it.

 Now look at the paper for a minute.
 Does it all have a sense?
 Is the flow of drafted slides ok?
 Would you add something?
 Make written notes on how would you explain a specific slide content.
 Write, doodle, erase… Go wild 🙂 the paper will stand anything.

 Once at your computer, the trick is to make it look creative.
 Simply add a few graphical elements associated with creativity:

 - add an unusual image, don’t use not cliche illustrations or the first photograph that you will find.
 Search for metaphors of creativity – art, paintbrush, color stains on a canvas, pictures of known creative people (Einstein would be the most obvious for me, but try also others Andy Warhol, Mozart, Gaudi, J.K.
 Rowling, Steven Hawking, Neil de Grass, Picasso, Steve Jobs…)